liuyilei8969/RAISE/README.md

   --network NETWORK                      Path to the splicing regulatory network --output OUTPUT                        Output file for inferred RBP activity scores
 ```
-For a single RBP, it requires approximately 10 ms of CPU time on a modern desktop or server CPU.
+It requires approximately 10 ms of CPU time on a modern desktop or server CPU.

 ### Example & Test